chickendrop89/fastboot-oem-extractor/README.md

 oem unlock
 ```

-If your file is some sparse image that does not contain any UEFI PEs or common magic bytes,
+If your file is some sparse image that does not contain any UEFI PEs or common binary magic bytes,
 you can force the string lookup via this command line option:
 ```shell
 --force-string-lookup